Some Australians return home as others evacuated in floods crisis

 “Even though the sun is now shining, the danger has not passed,” the Australian Bureau of Meteorology said in a statement.

-Rising floodwaters from the Mehi river split Moree, a regional town 650 kilometres (404 miles) northwest of Sydney, into two, emergency services said.
+Rising floodwaters from the Mehi river split Moree, a regional town 650 kms (404 miles) northwest of Sydney, into two, emergency services said.

 Moree resident Jaimee Maunder said the main road into the town had been cut, and that she had not been able to leave her home since the flooding intensified on Tuesday.